SohailaKandil/Developing-an-Arabic-Sign-Language-model.-/README.md

 racy by comparing the predicted outputs with the actual outputs in the test dataset.
 The accuracy is determined by calculating the average error across the entire test dataset.
-12. Save the model: In this step we save the model as a .h for- mat so that each time we make predictions with the model we do not have to train the model again.
+12. Save the model: In this step we save the model as a .h format so that each time we make predictions with the model we do not have to train the model again.

 # collaporator